hualin-ok/hualin-ok.github.io/Research.md

 > - Liu, J., **Lin, H.**, Hu, B., Zhou, Z., Agyeiwaah, E., & Xu, Y. (2022), Advancing the understanding of Residents’ Pro-tourism Behavior Scale: an integration of Item Response Theory and Class Test Theory. *Journal of Business Research*. https://doi.org/10.1016/j.jbusres.2021.12.013
 >
 ### Machine Learning
 >
+>> I am also applying [**statistical software**](/research/#data-visualization) such as Stata, Mplus, R, SAS, and Python in research and teaching.
+I have been certified by Data Carpentry to teach data management and statistic programs in Data Carpentry Workshops (e.g., Introduction to R) and Software [Workshops](/workshops) (e.g., Python) at OSU.
+>
 > - **Lin, H.** Lam, W., & Larzelere, R. E.(April 2021).
 Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
 Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
 >